 Cost: Rs.50 for 100gm of Jalebi; Rs.25 for Matter Samosa

-A burst of flavours, colours, texture and recipes transcending generations is what I discovered (as any other connoisseur would) across Chandni Chowk.
-The many shades of breakfast and snacks, churned out religiously and skillfully, day after day, in unfathomable quantities, from these hole-in-the-wall food outlets are sure to pale out the ‘so-called-certified’ five-star gastronomic experts!
+The many shades of breakfast and snacks, churned out religiously and skilfully, day after day, in unfathomable quantities, from these hole-in-the-wall food outlets are sure to pale out the ‘so-called-certified’ five-star gastronomic experts!